regwhitton/bjsscvtest/README.md

     mvnw spring-boot:run    (Use Control-C or task-manager to stop)

 Browse to <http://localhost:8080/api/swagger-ui.html> to see the API details.
-The in-memory H2 database has been populated with some demonstration data.

 To view the database browse to <http://localhost:8080/api/h2-console/> and login using these details: